avlsv/alexandervlasov.github.io/content/authors/admin/_index.md

 ## About Me

-Alexander Vlasov is a PhD student at New Economic School.
+Alexander Vlasov is a PhD candidate in economics at New Economic School.